Reverse Mortgage: Why Acting Now Will Help You Get the Most Out Of Your Home

 Beginning in October 2017, there are changes coming to the FHA backed Reverse Mortgage program that could affect the funds available to you from your home.
+If you or someone you know has ever thought about the benefits of a reverse mortgage, now is the time to act.
 Read on for information on Reverse Mortgages and how to get the most out of your home.

 What is a Reverse Mortgage?

 A reverse mortgage, or Home Equity Conversion Mortgage (HECM), is a special type of home loan that lets you convert a portion of the equity in your home into cash.
 The equity that you’ve built up over years of making mortgage payments can be paid to you.
 However, unlike a traditional home equity loan or second mortgage, you don’t have to repay a home equity loan until you no longer use your home as your principal residence – and continue to meet the obligations of the mortgage.
 You can also use a reverse mortgage to purchase a primary residence if you are able to use cash on hand to pay the difference between the HECM proceeds and the sales price plus closing costs for the property you are purchasing.

 What Changes Are Coming?

 The Department of Housing and Urban Development (HUD) announced new rules regarding mortgage insurance premiums and Principal Limits Factors.
 Previously, the mortgage insurance premiums varied based on multiple factors, however, after October 2nd it will be a flat upfront rate of 2.0%.
 The Principal Limit, or the percentage/amount of money that a reverse mortgage allows borrowers to access from their homes, could be lowered by as much as 20% under the new guidelines.
 Both of these changes mean that the amount of money available to you will be lower than it is currently.